Kitware/dive/docs/Attributes.md

 !['Edit Attributes'](images/Attributes/trackDetailsFull.png)    !['View Attributes'](images/Attributes/trackDetailsView.png)

 After clicking the eye icon, all attributes that are unset will be removed from view.
-This is useful for reviewing or viewing attributes of a track when there is a large number of Attribute Definitions.
+This is useful for reviewing or viewing attributes of a track when there is a large number of attribute definitions.

 1. To add attributes click on the corresponding "+Attribute" icon for either a track or detection attribute
     1. ![Eye Icon](images/Attributes/AttributeButton.png)